bowenwen/docker-stacks/README.md

 * `portainer`: See [Portainer]
 * `gogs`: See [Gogs for Docker]
 * `gitLab`: See [GitLab Community Edition for Docker]
+* `pishrink`: A tool from [Drewsif/PiShrink] that shrinks the size of a raspbian image for raspberry pi

 <!-- Links -->